Main Section Members

 - All the profits are given back to members.

-- MIESF fees and costs are very competitive as shown on page 16 of MIESF’s 2018 Annual Report.
+- MIESF fees and costs are very competitive as shown on page 6 of the Product Disclosure Statement – 30 September 2023.

-- MIESF offers two investment options.
+- MIESF offers two investment options, the MIESF MySuper option and High Growth option.
 If you don’t make an investment choice, your account balance will be invested in MIESF MySuper.

 - You don’t have to leave MIESF when you leave your employer.